 One of the most special places in Brooklyn

-One of the most special places in Brooklyn is Green-Wood Cemtery.
-Twenty years ago, I saw it for the first time and thought it to be the most magnificent cemetery I'd ever seen.
-And, believe me, I had seen a lot of cemeteries in my career as a funeral director.
+One of the most special places in Brooklyn is Green-Wood Cemetery.
+Twenty years ago, I saw it for the first time and thought it was the most magnificent cemetery I'd ever seen.
+And I had seen a lot of cemeteries in my career as a funeral director.
 Of course, back then, there was no way of knowing that twenty years later, in 2008, I would do a book about the place.
 But that's just what I did.
 After years of profiling noted cemeteries and famous funerals, as a freelance writer, I got the opportunity to delve into the history of the most famous cemetery in America.
-When I began the project, I knew of many of Green-Wood's famous denizens, but as I continued to research by traversing the grounds and reading all I could about the place and its history, it became a question of winnowing down subjects to include in the book.
-In fact, if I were to do a Green-Wood Cemetery Part II, III, IV & V, I sill could not possbly include all the stories Green-Wood has to tell.
-I'd like to share here with you some of the stunning architecture and compelling stories I came across while working on the book; some of which made the final cut and others which, unfortunately, did not.
-I'd also like to share with you, the tales of some non-famous citizens, as I believe all people have a tale to tell.
+I knew many of Green-Wood's famous residents when I began the project.
+Still, as I continued to research by traversing the grounds and reading all I could about the place and its history, it became a question of winnowing down subjects to include in the book.
+If I were to do a Green-Wood Cemetery Part II, III, IV & V, I could not possibly include all the stories Green-Wood has to tell.
+I want to share some of the stunning architecture and compelling stories I came across while working on the book, some of which made the final cut and others which, unfortunately, did not.
+I'd also like to share the tales of some non-famous citizens, as I believe everyone has a story to tell.

 Comments